New Blog

 The true difference before the two architecture is that Larrabee will implement the whole graphics pipeline using these general purpose cores (plus dedicated texture unit), where the G80 still has a lot of very optimized units and data paths dedicated to graphics operations connected into a fixed pipeline.
 The bet Intel is doing is that the flexibility provided by the full programmable pipeline will allow a better load balancing that will compensate the less efficiency of the architecture for graphics operations.
 The major asset they rely on is a binning rasterisation model, where after the transform stage, triangles are affected by screen tiles locality to the cores where all the rasterisation, the shading and the blending is done.
 Thanks to this model, they could keep local screen regions per cores in dedicated parts of a global L2 cache, used for inter-cores communications.
 That should allow efficient programmable blending for instance.
 But I think that even them don’t know if it will really be competitive for consumer graphics !

-And even on that point, Larrabee approach is not so different from G80 approach, where triangles are globally rasterized and then fragments are spread among Multiprocessors based on screen tiles (cf. /GPU/CN08) for fragment shading, the diference is that z-test and blending are done by fix ROP units, connected to the MP via a crossbar (cf. http://www.realworldtech.com/page.cfm?ArticleID=RWT090808195242).
+And even on that point, Larrabee approach is not so different from G80 approach, where triangles are globally rasterized and then fragments are spread among Multiprocessors based on screen tiles (cf. http://www.icare3d.org/GPU/CN08) for fragment shading, the diference is that z-test and blending are done by fix ROP units, connected to the MP via a crossbar (cf. http://www.realworldtech.com/page.cfm?ArticleID=RWT090808195242).

 Finally, with these talks, Intel seems to present as a revolutionary new architecture something that for the major part has been here for more than 2 years now with the G80, coming with a programming model that seems really weird compared to the CUDA model.
 This is even more weird that Larabee may not be released before Q1 2010, and at this time NVIDIA and ATI will have already released their next generation architectures that may look even more similar to Larrabee.
 With Larrabee, Intel has been feeding the industry with a lot of promises, like the “it will be x86, so you won’t have to do anything particular to use it”, that we have always known to be wrong, since by nature the efficiency of a data parallel architecture comes from it’s particular programming model.
 If a proof was needed, I think this ISA is the one.